By Richard Rhodes

 The Makers: Reykjavik

 On Monday, November 26, 2018, Tonic launched The Makers: Reykjavik, a campaign to publicize our upcoming production of Reykjavik, by Pulitzer Prize winner Richard Rhodes.
 The Makers is a free public program designed to educate about the social and political climate during the Cold War as well as its legacy in advance of the Reykjavik production.
-It brings together artists in discussion with the diplomats, policymakers, and scientists who have shaped the history of the Cold War.
+It brings together artists in discussion with the diplomats, policymakers, and scientists who have shaped the history of the Cold War and current nuclear policy.
 The initial program was held on Monday, November 26, 2018, at the Carnegie Institution for Science.
 It featured Richard Rhodes, former senior US arms control negotiator Ambassador Thomas Graham, Jr, actors Edward Gero (Gorbachev) and David Bryan Jackson (Reagan), and was moderated by Kurt Elftmann.
-Tonic is planning more The Makers events, with further insights into the world of the Cold War, science and diplomacy, and in particular, the threat still posed by nuclear proliferation, from experts in their fields.
+Tonic is planning more The Makers events, with decision-makers from government, science, and civil society, particularly looking at the threat still posed by nuclear proliferation.

 Thank you to our Makers panel